Aarish123/10k-apart-2016/README.md

 ```

 ### Minimum and optimized images
 Images were avoided mostly.
-The images used (like in the favicon) were really small and optimized.
+The images used (like the favicon) were really small and optimized.

 ### Character entities for symbols
 Only character entities (like ✎, ✉ etc.) were used as icons on the site wherever required.